mesosphere/dcos-docs-site/pages/1.12/security/oss/user-management/index.md

 ### From the web interface

-1. To log out of the DC/OS web interface, click on your username in the upper-left side and select **Sign Out**.
+1. To log out of the DC/OS web interface, click on your username in the upper-right side and select **Sign Out**.

 ![log out](/1.12/img/1-11-user-drop-down-menu.png)